Acer Chromebook 11 (2016)

 Carson Reviews’ Perspective

 Carson Reviews offered a student user perspective after purchasing a used unit for $99.
 Despite the modest specifications, the reviewer found that “those aren’t the most impressive specs on paper, but it equals out to be something very nice and promising.”
 Battery life emerged as a standout feature: “I cannot tell you how good the battery life is on this thing.”
-The review positioned the CB3-131 as a “great media consumption device” ideal for YouTube and Netflix, while honestly noting it’s “not good for games at all.”
+The review positioned the CB3-131 as a “great media consumption device” ideal for YouTube and Netflix, while plainly noting it’s “not good for games at all.”

 TechRadar’s Assessment